zjgkkn-wq/pipellm/README.md

 # PipeLLM

-A simple CLI tool for working with the ChatGPT API using named prompts and shell aliases.
+A simple CLI tool for working with the Gemini API using named prompts and shell aliases.

 ## Installation